-Recently Dr. Pyle has become a board certified diplomate of American Board of Dental Sleep Medicine
+Dr. Pyle is a board certified diplomate of American Board of Dental Sleep Medicine

 As a Diplomate, Dr. Pyle is part of an elite group of dentists who have met the highest educational and experiential standards, possessing an in-depth level of knowledge in the treatment of obstructive sleep apnea using oral appliance therapy.The AADSM is the foremost authority on an area of dental practice that focuses on the use of oral appliance therapy to treat sleep-disordered breathing, including snoring and obstructive sleep apnea (OSA).
 It encourages the continuing education of dentists working with patients suffering from sleep apnea.

 Dr. Pyle holds this designation as a result of his experience with dental appliances and ongoing work with patients with obstructive sleep apnea and their sleep disorder physicians.

 A Comfortable Alternative to CPAP Therapy

 For decades the default treatment for obstructive sleep apnea was CPAP therapy.
 This device is worn at night.
 It fits over the nose where air under pressure is pumped in via a hose connected to a compressor.
 The forced air provides the pressure to keep the airway clear while the patient sleeps.
 With a clear airway there is no snoring or gasping.